cozy/cozy-stack/docs/data-system.md

 ## List all the documents (recommended & paginated way)

 We have added a non-standard `_normal_docs` endpoint.
-Since `_all_docs` endpoint sends the design docs in the response.
+Since `_all_docs` endpoint sends the design docs in the response and that :
-Ant that :
 - It makes it hard to use pagination on it.
 - You can have performance issue when querying lot of docs